neos/neos-development-collection/Neos.ContentGraph.PostgreSQLAdapter/ARCHITECTURE.md

     SQL;
 }
 ```
 !!!
-IMPORTANT: **never use untrusted content repository IDs as query input** as they are prune to SQL injection.
+IMPORTANT: **never use untrusted content repository IDs as query input** as they are prune to **SQL injection**.
+And, please do not call your content repository "default; truncate table users;" ;)

 Advantages: